aemsley/gengo_api_docs/content/v2/ui_recommendations.md

     </figcaption>
 </figure>

-### Pending job panel
+## <a id="pending-jobs-panel"></a>Pending jobs panel

-Depending on your app, you may choose to show pending translations (a status of available, pending, or unpaid) simply as normal data within your system, or you may wish to show them on their own specific page.
-If you do choose to have a discrete page, we recommend you also show the comment thread panel on this page.
+Depending on your app, you may choose to show pending translations (a status of available, pending, or unpaid) simply as normal data within your system, or you may wish to show them on a separate page.
+If you  choose to have a separate page, we recommend you also show the comment thread panel on this page.

 __Required__